SteMak/cosmwasm_template/README.md

 ### Addresses
 There are `Addr` and `CanonicalAddr` types provided for addresses

-`Addr` is based on `String` type with some validations and may be received as parameter, caller address `info.sender`, etc
+`Addr` is based on `String` type with some validations and may be received as a parameter, caller address `info.sender`, etc

-`CanonicalAddr` is binary type and it is important to store any addresses in contract storage only wrapped to the type as text represetation may be changed in future
+`CanonicalAddr` is a binary type and it is important to store any addresses in contract storage only wrapped to the type as text representation may be changed in future

-`String` - it is totally bad idea to store or manipulate addresses wrapped to the type
+`String` - it is a terrible idea to store or manipulate addresses wrapped to the type

 ### Contract entrypoints
 ```rs
 #[cfg_attr(not(feature = "library"), entry_point)]
 ```
-Contract has 3 main entrypoints:
+Contracts has 3 main entrypoints:
 - `Instantiate` - should be called once on contract deployment, base storage layout is defined there
 - `Execute` - base set data method, routes other methods
 - `Query` - base view data method, routes other methods